PM Modi after attending DGP/IGP conference - ExBulletin

 PM Modi after attending DGP/IGP conference

-Prime Minister Narendra Modi on Sunday said new-age threats such as “cybercrime and misuse of AI figured prominently” in the deliberations on the second day of the DGP/IGP conference in Bhubaneswar.
+New Delhi [India]December 1 (ANI): Prime Minister Narendra Modi on Sunday said new age threats such as “cybercrime and misuse of AI figured prominently” in the deliberations on the second day of the DGP conference/ PGI in Bhubaneswar.

 Prime Minister Modi attended the 59th All-India Conference of Directors General/Inspector Generals of Police in Bhubaneswar on November 30 and December 1.

-“Extensive deliberations continued on the second day of the DGP/IGP conference in Bhubaneswar.
-Key discussions on national security challenges, urban policing and new age threats such as cybercrime and misuse of AI were the focus of the conference,” PM Modi said in an article on X.
+“In-depth deliberations continued on the second day of the DGP/IGP conference in Bhubaneswar.
+Key discussions on national security challenges, urban policing and new age threats like cybercrime and misuse of AI were the focus of the conference,” PM Modi said in an article on X.

 Extensive deliberations continued on the second day of the DGP/IGP conference in Bhubaneswar.
 Key discussions on national security challenges, urban policing and new age threats such as cybercrime and misuse of AI were the focus of the conference. pic.twitter.com/FTUkdwUz9C